nianticlabs/simplerecon/README.md

     can set the export_single_mesh to `False` for call to `export_mesh` in `test.py`.
 2) `--depth_fuser open3d` will use the open3d depth fuser.
 This fuser
     supports color and you can enable this by using the `--fuse_color` flag.
-    This fuser does NOT support `--batch_size` > 1, and will raise an exception if you use a higher batch_size.

 By default, depth maps will be clipped to 3m for fusion and a tsdf resolution of 0.04m<sup>3</sup> will be used, but you can change that by changing both